BALAKRISHNA-EPPILI/Schmitt_Trigger/README.md

 ## Schematics:

-For implementing the circuit first we need to create library for that there are several steps which we need to do for creating it.
-These steps are:-
+Now, I need to implement the circuit of Schmitt Trigger in Synopsys Custom Compiler Tool so, For implementing the circuit first there are some steps which one need to follow :

-1. Go to "file" click on "new", click on "Library" as we need to create the library of our respective circuit ,Give the name of the circuit according to your circuit or suitability which you want to create.

-2. After this select which library you want to insert in your design, For example As in my circuit I have to insert the 28nm PDK library so, I selected the "Tech Library" and thenselect the 28nm PDK library from the respective location.

-3. After this click on "OK"
+1) As synopsys tool open Go to "file" on left hand top corner click on it then there are several options come there click on "new" then click on library , it ask for the name so, give the name of the library which you want to create of the circuit .
+Now also include the library in that file for example in my circuit I included the library of 28nm PDK.

-Now, a library of the respective circuit is created Similarly, now we need to create the cell.
-For creating that Go to the cell column and do right-click , click on "New" now, give the name of the cell and Ok.
-Similarly, for creating a schematic of the circuit in the View column the same procedure has been followed as above.
+2) After performing the first step , now similarly I need to create the cell of the circuit for that go to the cell column Right Click on it then click on "NEW" then it ask for the name of the Cell , give it name according to your wish .

+3) Similarly now for creating the schematic of our circuit we need to create a file of schematic in the view column .

+For creating this file follow the step 2 as you make the cell .

+Now, finally your schematic has been created and now you can implement your circuit .

 </p>
 <p align="center">